Interactions-HSG/Reader-Aware-Coherence-Assistant/README.md

    ```
    pip install Flask Flask-CORS OpenAI

+5. Create a file config.json (based on example example_config.json) and update the parameters with the proper values.

 # Configuration

 Before running the application, configure your OpenAI API key in `app.py` by replacing `OPENAI_API_KEY` with your actual key.